-Based on Based on eligibility criteria for "BCCL Ke LAL and BCCL Ki Ladli" scheme, applications were invited from students who were appearing or appeared in Class 10^{th} Board Exam in 2017.
+Based on Based on eligibility criteria for "BCCL Ke LAL and BCCL Ki Ladli" scheme, applications were invited from students who were appeared in Class 10th Board Exam in 2017.
 Total 116 students submitted their application form at P.B Area office.
 These students were appeared in Entrance Test conducted by BCCL under "BCCL Ke LAL and BCCL Ki Ladli" scheme.
-Among 116 students, 18 students got provisionally selected for admission in VC Centre.
+Among 116 students, 18 students got selected for admission in VC Centre.
+Regular PTA (Parent Teacher Association Meeting) with students for interaction and review of student's performance and analysis of needs of the parents are organized at regular intervals.
+Regular Doubt Clearing Classes along with regular tests are conducted for continuous improvement of the students.